SaniyaAbushakimova/Kazhydromet-Web-Scraping/README.md

 About the database:

-The database contains information about meteorological indices such as Temperature, Partial Pressure, Relative humidity, and another 8 indices.
-The data is divided by regions (there are 17 regions in Kazakhstan), and by corresponding stations in each region (there are 227 of them).
-And we need to scrape data from 01/01/2000 to 30/04/2023.
-The approximate number of entries per table was 8,521 which weights aproximately 800 KB each.
-Below is a database screenshot with comments.
+* The database includes meteorological indices such as Temperature, Partial Pressure, Relative Humidity, and 8 other indices.
+* Data is categorized by regions (17 in total across Kazakhstan) and respective stations within each region (totaling 227 stations).
+* Our goal is to scrape data from 01/01/2000 to 30/04/2023.
+* Each table contains approximately 8,521 entries, each weighing around 800 KB.
+Below is a screenshot of the database with comments.

 ![Guide 2](https://github.com/SaniyaAbushakimova/Kazhydromet-Web-Scraping/assets/81459892/75b869a0-c5a1-4041-96cd-eaf28f23e29f)